Xendiz/docs-pub/api/dsp/README.md

 This route is used to create new target campaigns for selected DSP.
 Request's body must be array of objects.
-Each object contents are specified in `Body params` table below.
+Each object contents are specified below in `Body params` section.

 Path params